qriouslad/debug-log-manager/README.md

 ## Changelog

+### 1.5.1 (2022.09.21)

+* Fix typo in Error Type dropdown filter for 'JavaScript' preventing filter to work properly for this error type.

 ### 1.5.0 (2022.09.21)

-* Add Error Type dropdown filter
+* Add Error Type dropdown filter.

 ### 1.4.0 (2022.09.21)